rokitalab/tumor-evolution/.github/ISSUE_TEMPLATE/data-question.md

 ---
 name: Data question
-about: Use this to ask a question about or report an issue with the OpenPBTA data
+about: Use this to ask a question about or report an issue with the pbta-tumor-evolution analysis
 title: ''
 labels: data
 assignees: ''